 Carer's Credit will not affect other benefits that you, or the person you care for, receive.

 Download the application pack below or request a pack by phoning the Disability and Carers Service.

 Complete the application form and any care certificates you need to support your application.

 Carers will have up to the end of the tax year, following the tax year in which caring took place, to apply for Carer’s Credit.

-Further information is available for health and social care professionals on how to complete Care Certificates:
+Further information is available for health professionals on how to complete Care Certificates:

 - Notes for Health & Social Care Professional Certifiers - completing a care certificate